 The final selection is made by the Program Committee, whose primary consideration is to determine what will best serve the interests of the Society and the success of the meeting.
 The committee may suggest substitutions of speakers or chairs.
 The committee may decide to combine two proposals into one and suggest which speakers should be retained in that event.
 Suggestions arising from discussions of the Program Committee are passed on directly to the proposed chair.

-IMPORTANT: If the proposal is accepted by the Meeting, the workshop organizer and all co-presenters commit to attending the Meeting to give the workshop.
+IMPORTANT: If the proposal is accepted by the Meeting, the workshop organizer and all co-presenters commit to attending the Meeting in person to give the workshop.
 Acceptance of the workshop proposal does not imply any monetary award or waiver of meeting attendance, registration, housing or other fees.
 All registration and participation fees must be paid by each presenter.

 After pre-acceptance, the main proposal should be submitted via the Conference Manager platform.

 When submitting the proposal in Conference Manager, workshop organizers (submitters) should prepare the following information:

 - Abstract (not more than 200 words): The abstract must be completed for submission review and for publication in the conference program.
 It should clearly and succinctly summarize the session content and learning objectives so that conference attendees can choose workshops when they register.

 - Intended audience (this information will be included with the workshop description to help attendees select their workshops): Describe the audience for which the workshop is suitable and the background they should have (e.g. neuroscientist, engineer, clinician …).